jwinder/music-notes/guitar-key-pattern.md

 ## Adding the 7th

-- Each major chord maps to a major 7th chord.
+- Each major chord maps to a major 7th chord
-- The dominant chord maps to a 7th chord (dominant 7th).
+- The dominant chord maps to a 7th chord (dominant 7th)
-- The minor chords map to minor 7th chords.
+- The minor chords map to minor 7th chords
-- The diminished chord maps to a minor 7 flat 5 chord.
+- The diminished chord maps to a minor 7 flat 5 chord

 | E      | A    |
 |--------|------|